 When you access the Retention Center, the data is refreshed.
 However, the data for the course activity rule is recorded once a day.
-Your school can change when and how often the data is collected for this rule.
+Your institution can change when and how often the data is collected for this rule.

 Sort columns by clicking the heading title.
 The table is sorted by most at-risk students and then alphabetically.

 Click the red dot indicator in a student's cell for more information, to include the student in the monitoring section in the right panel, or to send an email.

 Click students' names to access their Retention Status pages.
 View their risk factors and the notification emails you have sent, along with your private notes about an individual student, such as:

 You can create new rules, edit existing rules, and delete rules by clicking Customize on the action bar.
 You can create as many rules as you need.